ufal/npfl138/tasks/homr_competition.md

 #### Date: Deadline: May 20, 22:00
 #### Points: 3 points+5 bonus

+**The template was updated on Fri May 8 (the printed marks were not separated by a space).
+Please re-download if you downloaded it before.**

 Tackle the **h**andwritten **o**ptical **m**usic **r**ecognition in this
 assignment.
 The inputs are grayscale images of monophonic scores starting with a clef, key signature, and a time signature, followed by several staves.
 The